-Whilst you are partially weightbearing, we advise you wash and dress from a seated position either on your bed or toilet seat.
+It may be easier for you to wash and dress from a seated position either on your bed or toilet seat.
 You will normally find it easier to dress the injured limb first and undress the injured limb last.
 This is so that you can use the full range of movement of the functional limb to assist with clothing needs.